MischaU8/yumyum/curves/2d-boolean-union-curves_SBZtrTiTcYY.md

 Uploaded: 2023-06-16

-yum yum Floyd here with a quick look at a 2d Boolean process for Curves and plasticity if you generate 2D curves on the same plane that overlap you can generate a 2d Boolean Union result by selecting the faces and pressing shift d
+yum yum Floyd here with a quick look at a 2d Boolean process for Curves in Plasticity if you generate 2D curves on the same plane that overlap you can generate a 2d Boolean Union result by selecting the faces and pressing shift d